retry51776/notes/psychology/nervous.md

 ## IMO
 > Each cortex lob acts as a worker/node of mammal brain.
 Usually each cortex lob assign same function, sometime different cortex lob can switch its function(Ex: touch, sound, shape, color ...).
 Each lob neuron dendrites connects to other lobs related attributes.
 Mammal brain acts as controller, that grather all infos in cortex lobs, made a decision & send signal to rest of body.

+> Should we consider city, bussiness district similar to brain? some cells/people specilized in some area?